HaldiH/vtd-attacks/slides.md

 If the OS or hypervisor doesn't clean the memory, the attacker's shellcode will be able to steal data that remains in DRAM.

-Shellcode will be executed with high permissions, so it can spawn additional attacks (BIOS flash, TXT bypassing, ...).
+Shellcode will be executed with high permissions (`ring0`), so it can spawn additional attacks (BIOS flash, TXT bypassing, ...).

 However, if the system runs in the SMX mode, an INIT interrupt causes immediate platform shutdown if outside of VMX: the attack doesn't work against TXT-loaded systems.